LizzyonGit/rates_r_us/README.md

 My reviews page
 Creating a my revies page was not hard, and linking to the correct movie detail page from each review was in the end doable in the template, as I was struggling to fix the slug in the view, but ended up with simple for loop and if statement in the template.
 I wanted to link to the specific review on the movie detail page, and this was easy with the help of this forum: https://www.reddit.com/r/django/comments/fjbx0c/linking_to_an_anchor_on_another_page_in_django/.

+Populating database via API from TMDB
+I wanted to add movie data from the TMDB API into my website and followed a tutorial doing something like this, but it ignored admin and the fact that I want to add the possibility for the superuser to change info and add the top pick text.
+I looked a lot for this issue but all solutions seemed to use the views.py file, and I felt I did not need to do it there, because my views.py works fine collecting data from the models.
+This post seemed promising and easy, so I decided to test it: https://stackoverflow.com/questions/32139777/populate-django-database-with-data-from-api-get-request by Shobhit Srivastava.
+So I decided to change back some of the changes I did following the tutorial and restore urls.py and views.py to what it was.